Auburn University Regional Airport: History

 In January 2002, a ribbon-cutting ceremony was held to open the 1332 ft runway extension.
 It was extended from 3933 ft to 5265 ft and was widened from 75 ft to 100 ft.

 As of August 2006, the Federal Aviation Administration gave clearance for the installation of a glideslope antenna and approach lighting system (MALSF) for runway 36.
 These improvements were completed in late 2007.
 Plans are being made for extensive crack repair, pavement rehab, and painting of runway 11/29, along with minor crack repair and repainting of runway 18/36.

 Site prep work for four hangars, a new ramp area, and a new terminal was started in January 2008.
 These improvements will help the airport provide better service for the large crowds of people who fly in to attend college football games at Auburn University.

 In November 2009, the Auburn University Board of Trustees voted to rename the Auburn-Opelika Robert G. Pitts Airport as the Auburn University Regional Airport with the Robert G. Pitts Field.

 A new terminal was dedicated in September, 2010.

 In July, 2018, the old FBO (serving as the flight education building) was demolished shortly before the newly constructed Delta Air Lines Aviation Education Building was dedicated and opened.
 That same year, the WWII era hangar and maintenance facilities were demolished and taxiway A, parallel to Runway 18/36, was shifted further west to meet FAA design standards.

+In August 2024, a new Temporary Air Traffic Control Tower building was constructed on the grounds of the airport, transitioning the field from a Non-towered airport to a controlled field during operating hours.

 Facilities and aircraft

 Auburn University Regional Airport covers an area of 423 acres (171 ha) at an elevation of 777 feet (237 m) above mean sea level.
 It has two runways with asphalt surfaces: 18/36 is 5,264 by 100 feet (1,604 x 30 m) and 11/29 is 4,000 by 75 feet (1,219 x 23 m).

-For the 12-month period ending July 23, 2010, the airport had 65,445 aircraft operations, an average of 179 per day: 97% general aviation, 2% air taxi, and 1% military.
+For the 12-month period ending December 31, 2021, the airport had 110,422 aircraft operations, an average of 302 per day: 96% general aviation, 4% air taxi, and <1% military.

-At that time there were 53 aircraft based at this airport: 77% single-engine, 13% multi-engine, 8% jet, and 2% helicopter.
+At that time there were 119 aircraft based at this airport: 93 single-engine, 22 multi-engine, and 4 jet.